 As a midlife mum, I want to be there for my baby as long as physically possible and being a non-drinker is the healthiest decision I can make.

 He is only six months old, on the move and a challenge — but he is mine.
 I am his mum.
-But I can’t be his mum — not in the way he deserves — if I have a drink.
+But I can’t be his mum — not in the way he deserves if I have a drink.
 Not even one.
-It’s not worth what it would cost me in the end.
+It’s not worth what it might cost me in the end.

 I don’t want to drink.
 I wake up each morning filled with happiness that I have Cyrus in my life.
 I am comfortable in my own skin and that’s because I feel I’m ageing better without alcohol.
 I’m better the way I am.
 After all, life is too short and I’m not planning to make it any shorter.